As a women-led* organization, we bring knowledge, leadership, and humor to the conservation movement to protect our last wild places on earth.

 Wild public lands are treasured for their intrinsic values and protected for current and future generations.

 Wilderness and public lands are for everyone; they are the heritage of all and a gift to future generations.
-Wild places, once destroyed, may be gone forever.

 - National public lands and waters.

 - The spirit and intent of national conservation legislation such as the Wilderness Act, National Environmental Policy Act, Endangered Species Act, and Antiquities Act, which protect wild places that once destroyed, may be gone forever.

 - The natural world as a community where humans, as one small piece of an interconnected whole, must take responsibility for care.